 All Swift Group motorhome water systems have been designed around a pump fitted within the motorhome.
-This pump draws water from an under floor or external water carrier, to provide water pressure within the water system, whenever it is switched on and water is available.
+This pump draws water from an under floor or internal water tank, to provide water pressure within the water system, whenever it is switched on and water is available.